 Each year the Award is presented to a Scottish or Scotland-based artist who has established a significant body of work over the past 5–12 years; is recognised by peers for their contribution to the artists’ moving image sector; and can demonstrate the significant impact that the award will have on the development of their practice.
-The recipient of the award receives a £10,000 prize to produce ambitious new work, which is exhibited at the Glasgow Film Festival the following year.
+The recipient of the award receives a £15,000 prize to produce ambitious new work, which is then exhibited at the Glasgow Film Festival the following year.

 Eligible artists are nominated through an open call process, which allows anyone (the general public, as well as arts professionals and artists) both within and outwith Scotland to put forward an artist.
 Nominations are assessed by a jury of artists and professionals from across the fields of the visual arts and cinema.
 Shortlisted artists are then asked to present proposals for the commission.

-Previous Margaret Tait Award recipients include:
+Margaret Tait Award recipients include:

 2016: Kate Davis, Charity

 Shortlisted: Aideen Doran, Hardeep Pandhal, Catherine Street and Stina Wirfelt.